teo-0128/notes/note-cs61b/note-cs61b.md

 hide implementation details from users of the class,
 1. less for user of class to understand
 2. safe for you to change private implementation
-3. still nothing to do with protection against hackers,spies and other evil entities
+3. but still nothing to do with protection against hackers,spies and other evil entities

 #### more methods for SLList